Medically reviewed by Drugs.com. Last updated on Aug 22, 2022.

 When coadministered with cyclosporine, the dose of ambrisentan should be limited to 5 mg once a day.

-The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for AMBRISENTAN.
-It includes medication guide, elements to assure safe use, and implementation system.
-For additional information: www.fda.gov/REMS
+The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for ambrisentan.
+It includes elements to assure safe use and an implementation system.
+For additional information: http://www.accessdata.fda.gov/scripts/cder/rems/index.cfm

 US BOXED WARNING: